-Our specialist social services solicitors and care proceedings solicitors are able to support you through a range of matters.
+Our specialist social services solicitors and care proceedings solicitors are able to support you through a range of child protection matters.

 Care proceedings are frightening.
 It is very difficult and stressful when social services are involved with your family and you may feel powerless when dealing with professional people, meetings and court hearings in care proceedings.
 It is devastating to think your child could be removed from you.